TruthHun/html2md/example/github.io.md

 ### Plural forms

 As we said in the introduction, different languages might sport different plural rules.
 However, gettext saves us from this trouble once again.
 When creating a new <code>.po</code> file, you’ll have to declare the [plural rules](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html) for that language, and translated pieces that are plural-sensitive will have a different form for each of those rules.
 When calling Gettext in code, you’ll have to specify the number related to the sentence, and it will work out the correct form to use - even using string substitution if needed.

 Plural rules include the number of plurals available and a boolean test with <code>n</code> that would define in which rule the given number falls (starting the count with 0).
 For example:

-- Japanese:<code>nplurals=1;plural=0</code>-onlyonerule
-- English:<code>nplurals=2;plural=(n!=1);</code>-tworules,firstifNisone,secondruleotherwise
-- BrazilianPortuguese:<code>nplurals=2;plural=(n&gt;1);</code>-tworules,secondifNisbiggerthanone,firstotherwise
+- Japanese: nplurals=1; plural=0 - only one rule
+- English: nplurals=2; plural=(n != 1); - two rules, first if N is one, second rule otherwise
-Now that you understood the basis of how plural rules works - and if you didn’t, please look at a deeper explanation            on the [LingoHub tutorial](https://lingohub.com/blog/2013/07/php-internationalization-with-gettext-tutorial/#Plurals) -, you might want to copy the ones you need from a [list](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html) instead            of writing them by hand.
+- Brazilian Portuguese: nplurals=2; plural=(n &gt; 1); - two rules, second if N is bigger than one, first otherwise Now that you understood the basis of how plural rules works - and if you didn’t, please look at a deeper explanation on the [LingoHub tutorial](https://lingohub.com/blog/2013/07/php-internationalization-with-gettext-tutorial/#Plurals) -, you might want to copy the ones you need from a [list](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html) instead of writing them by hand.

 When calling out Gettext to do localization on sentences with counters, you’ll have to give him the related number as well.
 Gettext will work out what rule should be in effect and use the correct localized version.
 You will need to include in the <code>.po</code> file a different sentence for each plural rule defined.

 ### Sample implementation

 After all that theory, let’s get a little practical.
 Here’s an excerpt of a <code>.po</code> file - don’t mind with its format, but instead the overall content, you’ll learn how to edit it easily later:

 <pre><code class="language-po" data-lang="po">msgid &#34;&#34;